-This information plus the RMA number must be attached to the unit when it is shipped to Fluke Calibration.
+This information plus the RMA number must be attached to the unit when it is shipped to Fluke Calibration Instrument.
 There will be a minimal charge for inspection and/or evaluation of returned goods.

-- 2. Enclose the Product in plastic or any good water barrier material.
+- 2. Enclose the Calibrator in plastic or any good water barrier material.
 Antistatic material is recommended. - 3.
-For shipping the individual controller components, use a double-walled corrugated carton with a 275-lb rating.
-The recommended carton size is 25 1/2 x 19 1/2 x 12 3/8 inches - 4.
+If the original shipping carton is not usable or available, use a double-walled corrugated carton with a 275-lb rating.
+The recommended carton size is 25 1/2 x 19 1/2 x 12 3/8 inches (64.8 x 49.5 x 31.4 cm). - 4.
 Insert one foam cradle from the original shipment onto the floor of the box.
 (The original foam cradles are of the same type of construction and are completely interchangeable.)
-If the foam cradles are not available, cover the bottom and sides with no less than 3 inches of N-95 foam strips.
+If the foam cradles are not available, cover the bottom and sides with no less than 3 inches (7.6 cm) of N-95 foam strips.
 Arrange the strips in the configuration illustrated in Figure 7-1. - 5.
-Before sealing the carton, include the following: - a.
-Statement of the problem or service needed.
+Before sealing the carton, include the following: - Statement of the problem or service needed.
 Be specific.
-Include the name and telephone number of a knowledgeable technician for consultation. - b.
-The part number, serial number, return address, and purchase order number. - 6.
+Include the name and telephone number of a knowledgeable technician for consultation. - The part number, serial number, return address, and purchase order number. - 6.
 Seal the carton using gummed tape. - 7.
-Address the carton to:
+Address the carton as specified on the RMA paperwork.